buehlere/columbus_census_project/README.md

 # columbus_census_project
-#### exploring Columbus using census data.
+#### Exploring Columbus using census data.
 I aim to make a data dashboard that captures changes in Columbus in recent years.